Barrywww/Barrywww/README.md

 [![WORDPRESS](https://img.shields.io/badge/Wordpress-21759B?style=for-the-badge&logo=wordpress&logoColor=white)](https://nmgit.net)

 ### Hi there👋!
-I'm Yuchen (Barry) Wang, a Software Engineering student and an aspiring full-stack engineer with a specialty in front-end development.
+I'm Yuchen (Barry) Wang, a Master of Software Engineering student at Carnegie Mellon University, and an aspiring full-stack engineer with a specialty in front-end development.
 I make it my mission to translate user requirements into software with perfect interaction experiences and elegant code.

 Currently, I am seeking 2023 Summer internship opportunities and full-time jobs.
 Want to know more about me?
 Check out [my blog](https://nmgit.net/en) and [my bio](https://me.nmgit.net) here.